ahany/advanced-lane-finding/README.md

 #**Advanced Lane Finding**

 This project is part of Udacity's [Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
-The goal of the project is to use computer vision to detect lane lines in given videos, calculate the lane curvature and the offset of the vehicle from lane center.
+The goal of the project is to use computer vision to detect lane lines, calculate the lane curvature and the offset of the vehicle from lane center in some input videos.

 The steps of this project are the following: